imaginate/motion/README.md

-# Toptal Bike Rental
+# Motion
-Welcome to the online offering of free bike rental coupled with a management system for managers.
-You can rent anytime within 3 - 4 months from today's date.
-Any updates such as ratings or administrative adjusts are automatially saved to the cloud.
-You can filter with ease.
+Motion is a fake bicycle rental application and management system built for Adam Smith's portfolio.
+You can rent bikes anytime within 3 - 4 months from today's date.
+Any updates such as ratings or administrative adjustments are automatically saved to the cloud.
+You can filter results with ease.
 To use the management system you must be logged in as a manager.

 ## Table Of Contents
 - Install Application